metasfresh/metasfresh-documentation/_webui_collection/EN/Multilingual_data_management.md

 If, for example, you [add a new product](NewProduct), you can edit its translation entries under "Product Translation" in the menu.

-When you [change your interface language](SwitchLanguage) and [create a sales order](SalesOrder_recording), for example, you will see the product name appear in the respective language set when adding the products.
+When you [change your interface language](SwitchLanguage) and [create a sales order](SalesOrder_recording), for example, the product name will be displayed in the respective language when adding the products.

 Or when you [print commercial documents](PrintPreview) for business partners who speak another language, the product name will then appear in their respective languages on these documents.